mickk-/mickk-.github.io/_drafts/over-expressive/back_again.md

 As signalled by the tell-tale use of expression-`decltype`, we have computed an expression-as-type yet again.
 It is a type equivalent to `declype( ++expr )` where `expr` is our starting expression.
-What we have demonstrated is a way to carry around expression simulacra in the guise of types.
+We have demonstrated is a way to carry around expression simulacra in the guise of types.

 Why does this matter?
 Let's take a look at `std::is_constructible_v`: